ai-driven-dev/rules/memory-bank/productContext.md

 - **Rule Repository Browser**: Interface within VS Code to browse rule sets available in configured GitHub repositories.
 - **Repository Configuration**: Ability to specify the main rule repository and add other public/private repositories (using PAT for private).
 - **Rule Selection**: Interface to select specific rule files or directories to download.
-- **Rule Download**: Mechanism to download selected rules into the user's current workspace, preserving structure.
+- **Rule Download**: Mechanism to download selected rules into the user's current workspace, preserving structure and storing file SHAs.
-- **(V2) Update Notification**: System to inform users when downloaded rules have updates available in the source repository.
+- **Update Status Check**: Manual check (via button/status bar) comparing local SHAs with remote SHAs.
+Status (🔄 Updated, ✅ New) indicated directly on files in the explorer view.
+- **View Filtering**: Option (`aidd.includePaths`) to filter the displayed rules based on specified paths/names.
-- **(V2) Rule Update Mechanism**: Functionality to apply updates to previously downloaded rules.
+- **(V2 / Future) Update Application**: Functionality to actually download and apply updates to previously downloaded rules.
+- **(V2 / Future) Automated Update Check/Notification**: System to automatically check for updates and inform users.

 ## User Flows